Divyanshu145/WanderNest/README.md

-# 🌍 Wanderlust - Travel Destination Listing & Review Platform
+# 🌍 WanderNest - Travel Destination Listing & Review Platform

-**Wanderlust** is a full-stack MERN (MongoDB, Express.js, React, Node.js) web application that allows users to discover, list, and review travel destinations.
+**WanderNest** is a full-stack MERN (MongoDB, Express.js, React, Node.js) web application that allows users to discover, list, and review travel destinations.
 It serves as a community-driven platform to help travelers find amazing places and read honest user feedback.

 ---